 Victoria is renowned throughout Australia for its great free campsites, many of them being an easy drive from Melbourne.
-They are a great way to enjoy The Great Ocean Road in a campervan at your own pace, a road trip known for its breath-taking views, historic sites, wildlife, wineries and forest parks.
+They are a great way to enjoy The Great Ocean Road in a campervan at your own pace, a road trip known for its breathtaking views, historic sites, wildlife, wineries and forest holiday parks.
 Most of these campsites are also pet-friendly, so the family dog can tag along too.
-Here is our pick of the top 5 free camping spots in Victoria suitable for campervans.
+Here is our pick of the top 10 budget camping spots in Victoria suitable for campervans.

-It is located in peaceful forest surroundings, providing a great base for adventures with the family, such as bushwalking, biking, or horseriding.
+It is located in peaceful forest surroundings, providing a great base for adventures with the family, such as tent camping, bushwalking, biking, or horseriding.

 Why not set your campervan on the edge of Victoria’s beautiful Alpine National Park, a stunning location offering an impressive range of plant and animal life to enjoy?
-It is the biggest national park in the state, making it an exciting place for both children and adults to enjoy a nature walk.
+It is the biggest national park in the state, making it an exciting place for both children and adults to enjoy natural walking trails.
 It is particularly ideal for campervans, as the facilities for tent campers are limited.

 The site offers plenty of shade from the harsh Australian sun and is pet friendly.
 You can even light campfires here, and wood barbeques are also available.

 Located along the Wellington River, Sheepyards Flat is one of the most popular sites in the Howqua Hills area, a place known for its free camping areas.
 The site has a large range of facilities, such as picnic areas and toilets, making it a suitable choice for young families.
-What’s more, it is dog friendly, and campfires are permitted.
-There are also a wide range of activities to enjoy nearby.
+What’s more, it is dog-friendly, and campfires are permitted.
+There is also a wide range of activities to enjoy nearby.